Laird station: Construction

-The station's mined cavern is 489 m long because it contains a crossover and a storage track in addition to the train platforms.
-Both the station platforms and the adjacent switching track assemblies are contained within a single circular tube, and there are no support columns between the tracks.
+The station's mined cavern is 489 m long because it contains a crossover and a storage track in addition to the train platform.
+Both the platform and the adjacent trackworks are contained within a single circular tube, and there are no support columns between the tracks.
 Using cut-and-cover would have disrupted approximately 500 m of Eglinton Avenue.